damientseng/damientseng.github.io/_posts/2017-11-20-pyspark-udf-a-cross-language-approach.md

 ```

-The filed `SparkSession._jvm` is connected to the JVM process through a gateway (a Py4J JavaGateway).
+The field `SparkSession._jvm` is connected to the JVM process through a gateway (a Py4J JavaGateway).
 ```python
 """
 https://github.com/apache/spark/blob/4d2d3d47e00e78893b1ecd5a9a9070adc5243ac9/python/pyspark/context.py#L252